wpogodzin/striim-tests/README.md

   - clickAddVaultValueButtonToStartCreatingVaultValue add '.wait(3000)', because    test didn't load element in time ,so next command 'click' didn't succeed

     My task : 1.readVaultValueFromConsoleDeskAndCompare, doesCommandWriteSucceed, doesCommandDeleteSucceed has common thing so we can using private method to simplify
-    2. enterCommandWriteValueUsingNameAndKey, entercommandDeleteValueUsingNameAndKey - the same
+    2. enterCommandReadUsingNameAndKey,enterCommandWriteValueUsingNameAndKey, entercommandDeleteValueUsingNameAndKey - the same
     3.to make big scenario with 3 Vaultname

+29.01.24 Changes in t9(small),console-page.ts (my task :1,2 by 24.01.24)
+t9:              the same scenario,changes are caused by
+                 using new and corrected methods(see below) console-page.ts: new or corrected methods:
+                 - enterCommandReadUsingNameAndKey,
+                   enterCommandWriteValueUsingNameAndKey,
+                   enterCommandDeleteValueUsingNameAndKey
+                   are based on private method 'enterCommand'(new)
+                 - doesCommandReadSucceed
+                   readVaultValueFromConsoleDeskAndCompare
+                   doesCommandWriteSucceed
+                   doesCommandDeleteSucceed
+                   are based on private method 'doesCommandSucceed'(new)